-Tour of Amman with a stop at the Roman Theatre
+A stop at the Roman Theatre

 With coffee in hand we made our way on foot to the ruins of the Roman Theatre.
 It dates back to the 2nd century AD when the city went by the name of Philadelphia.
 The 6,000 seat theatre was used for plays back then and concerts now.
 Even Yanni has played here.

 If you stand at a small marking at the base of the theatre and speak – or sing as one Chinese man did, your voice projects to the entire theatre.